 Photo: Davy Gardner.
 Alongside the traditional is a vast range of musical styles that can be enjoyed by visitors – folk, blues, singer-songwriter, country, Scottish dance, jazz and various versions of pop and rock can all be heard; there’s a choral society, brass band, pipe band, choirs, drum groups, a community orchestra and even a mandolin band.
 All enjoy their own kind of music and encourage anyone with an interest to come and take part or just listen.

 Pick up a copy of The Shetland Times on Fridays and keep an eye on www.shetlandtimes.co.uk for music and arts news, previews and reviews.

 Mareel is also the location for film events and education, and provides an ideal setting for the annual ‘Screenplay’ festival.
 Mareel is managed by Shetland Arts and runs in tandem with the Garrison Theatre, which has been the stage for drama events and concerts for many years.
 See www.shetlandarts.org for full programming and ticket details.

 The islands’ literary arts scene is very much alive too, with book launches, library events and readings, writers’ groups, and a ‘Wordplay’ book festival all on offer.

+Regular additions are made to the ‘local interest’ book list of local printer and publisher The Shetland Times Ltd, while the quarterly magazine The New Shetlander continues to be enjoyed by a loyal following.
 Various independent publishers produce a range of Shetland works for all interests and all ages; visitor memberships for the Shetland Library on the Hillhead in Lerwick are available and most Shetland books are stocked there.